 Taxis in Lisbon are not expensive when compared to other European capitals.
 However, depending on when and where you want to go, it may not be an option that will take you there faster (and it may not be that cheap).

 If you are going out at night, a taxi ride is probably the best option if you’re returning late to your hotel.
 The taximeter is displayed during the entire ride, and it includes the start fee (€3.25 from 6am to 9pm, €3.90 overnight).

 Although you might have heard about Lisbon taxi drivers ripping off passengers, namely by taking the longer route, most of them are honest and polite.
-The older ones may not speak English.
+The older ones might not speak fluent English.

 Many taxis now take cards, but you should ask in advance.
 If you stay in a hotel, ask the receptionist to call for a taxi who accepts payment by card.